from 11 Outlined Epitaphs (album liner notes)

 “did I hear someone outside just now?”

 The Times They Are A-Changin’ and The Freewheelin’ Bob Dylan have a lot of similarities.
-Of course, they are both primarily acoustic, mostly Dylan accompanying himself on guitar.
-Also, several songs on Times have a close cousin on Freewheelin’.
+They are both primarily acoustic, mostly Dylan accompanying himself on guitar.
+Several songs on Times have a close cousin on Freewheelin’.
 Boots of Spanish Leather sounds very much like Girl of the North Country.
 Restless Farewell carries on the theme found in Bob Dylan’s Dream.
 The title track is similar to the abstract poetry and politically charged imagery of Blowin’ in the Wind.
-These similarities are not altogether surprising since there was only a three month gap between the last session of Freewheelin’ and the first session for Times, the shortest gap in Dylan’s career.
+These similarities are not altogether surprising since there was only a three-month gap between the last session of Freewheelin’ and the first session for Times, the shortest gap in Dylan’s career.

 The quote above from 11 Outlined Epitaphs is telling.
-Dylan seems to have, if only for a very short while, decided to become the political “voice of his generation” that many of his fans wanted him to be.
+Dylan seems to have decided, albiet only for a very short while, to take a stab at being the political “voice of his generation” that many of his fans wanted him to be.
 Or perhaps for once Dylan’s desires and those of his fans happily coincided.
-At any rate, Times contains the most overt “finger pointing” songs Dylan would ever write.
+At any rate, Times contains the most overt “finger-pointing” songs Dylan would ever write.
 Never again would he include as many politically conscious songs on a single recording.
 Dylan said during a conversation with Paul Nelson, the editor of the Little Sandy Review, that politics were an essential part of popular song.
 I doubt he would say that now.

 Although Times contains many wonderful songs, it’s the least satisfying of his major recordings.
-Tim Riley, author of Hard Rain says that Dylan sounds like a “self-absorbed grad student”, exhibiting folkie social preening and black and white moralism”.
+Tim Riley, the author of Hard Rain, says that Dylan sounds like a “self-absorbed grad student”, exhibiting “folkie social preening and black and white moralism”.
 While I can see where Riley is coming from – Restless Farewell is perhaps a bit self-absorbed and a couple of the finger-pointing songs are perhaps overly simplistic – I think he far, far overstates the case.

 But all that is mere quibbling.
 Times is obviously one of Dylan’s major works.